HinodeXRT/xrtpy/docs/dem_overview.rst

 Introduction
 ------------

+This page describes the XRTpy iterative DEM solver and the inputs and outputs needed to run it.

 The differential emission measure (DEM) describes how much plasma is present in the solar corona as a function of temperature.
 It is a key diagnostic for understanding coronal heating, solar flares, and the thermal structure of